WoSai/e-member-doc/en/README.md

 SUCCESS
 ```

-##4.Get information of membership card according to card identification
+##4.Query membership card according to card identification
     Customers can get their base information in the page of membership card.
-And can get all information from this function of seller’s development.
+And it can also get all information from the H&M CRM Service.
 The information such as member points, grade, special offers.

  - api url: https://member.hm.com/api/member/query/v1
  - request type: post